TOC > MSC data > Hurricane trajectories > Hurricane trajectories on MSC Datamart

 MSC Datamart data can be automatically retrieved with the Advanced Message Queuing Protocol (AMQP) as soon as they become available.
 An overview and examples to access and use the Meteorological Service of Canada's open data is also available.

 The data is available via the HTTPS protocol.
 It is possible to access it with a standard browser.
-In this case, we obtain a list of links giving access to shapefile or GeoJSON files, according to the selected format.
+In this case, we obtain a list of links giving access to GeoJSON files.

-Data in GeoJSON format can be found on the MSC testing data repository DD-Alpha, at this address:
+Data can be found on the MSC Datamart at this address:

 File name nomenclature